Gay Abandon is West Yorkshire’s prominent LGBT+ choir, having sung together for over 20 years under the leadership of Musical Director Jane Edwardson.

 While we take pride in our singing and performing, the real joy of being a part of the choir is the friendly atmosphere and camaraderie built around our common joy of singing, with our aim to bring people together from all walks of life and sing.
 We welcome any members of the LGBT+ community who share this joy and want to be a part of it, with details of how to sing with us on our Join Us page.

 The choir was started in 1997 by Jane Edwardson and David Burnett, with our first rehearsal being at Blayds Bar in the centre of Leeds.
-Over 20 years after and we still have members who attended that first rehearsal, though we now sing at Swarthmore Education Centre and have performed nationally and internationally at concerts in Manchester, Birmingham, London, Berlin, and Paris (to name a few!).
+Over 20 years after and we still have members who attended that first rehearsal and have performed nationally and internationally at concerts in Manchester, Birmingham, London, Berlin, and Paris (to name a few!).
 We’re still a Yorkshire choir at heart, and our favourite performances are actually those that we do locally, including an annual concert we organise ourselves.

 The last 20 years have been really special for all of us who have sung in the choir, having made friends with other choirs such as Sang&Klang:Los!
 (Dortmund, Germany), the Pink Singers (London), Manchester Lesbian and Gay Chorus (Manchester), and Deep C Divas (Yorkshire), and sung with celebrities such as Will Young and Lulu.
 Let’s see what the next 20 years have in store!